-Students must have a GPA of 3.00 or better or have met the HSH admission GRE requirement to be accepted into the program.
-To be considered, students will submit a production portfolio accompanied by a statement of purpose.
+GRE completion is not required for applicants with a last 60-hour GPA of 3.0 or higher or for those who have completed advanced degrees.
+Applications not meeting these criteria will be individually reviewed by program faculty who will make an admission decision based on the application file.
+To be considered for admission, students will submit a production portfolio accompanied by a statement of purpose.
 The portfolio (see guidelines below) should demonstrate significant experience in the field.
 The statement of purpose should clearly define the student's goal with this degree and outline how the degree builds on the student's previous experience and education in the field.
 If the selection committee deems the student's experience and skills in the field as insufficient, students may be provisionally accepted into the program, but will be required to complete specifically recommended preparation courses within the first two semesters.
-Students may take the core classes (listed below) in conjunction with these prerequisites are completed.
+Students may take the core classes (listed below) in conjunction with these recommended preparatory prerequisites but may not progress to further coursework until these prerequisites are completed.